openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 Note that there are generally two versions of the Ember NCP firmware in use.
 One operates at a baud rate of 115200 with RTS/CTS flow control (i.e. hardware flow control), the other operates at a baud rate of 57600, and XON/XOFF flow control (i.e. software flow control).
 If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version - many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1).

 Firmware versions higher than 6.4.0.0 may be required to work with some newer devices (i.e. those conforming to the Zigbee 3.0 standard).
 If your dongle has older firmware then devices may appear to join the network, but will not work as they will leave the network if they do not receive updated security information.

-Short summery of what versions is compatible with which hardware chips is that newer dongles are not compatible with older firmware just as older dongles usually not compatible with newer firmware.
+EmberZNet Serial Protocol version 8 (EZSP v8) introduced in EmberZNet 6.7.x.x uses a new framing format and expanded command id field from 8 bits to 16 bits and is therefor not backward compatible.
+If you for whatever version want a backwards compatible firmware then use EmberZNet 6.6.x.x as it supports EZSP v5, v6 and v7 (so not EZSP v8).

 If the USB dongle is not recognized, it might be necessary to make the dongle's device id known to the CP240x driver by Silicon Labs: